Bayesian Neural Networks for Functional ANOVA model: Bayesian Tensor Product Neural Networks

 \subsection{MCMC Algorithm for Posterior Sampling}

 We now develop an MCMC algorithm for posterior sampling of Bayesian-TPNN.
-Our overall sampling strategy is to update $K,\: \mathbf{S}_K$ and the remaining numeric parameters iteratively using the corresponding Metropolis-Hastings (MH) algorithms.
-A novel part of our MCMC algorithm is to devise a specially designed proposal distribution in the MH algorithm such that the proposal distribution encourages the MCMC algorithm to visit important higher-order interactions more frequently.
-For this purpose, we employ a pretrained probability mass function $p_{\text{input}}(\cdot)$ on $[p],$ which represents the importance of each input variable.
+Our overall sampling strategy is to update $K,\: \mathbf{S}_K$ and the remaining numeric parameters iteratively using the corresponding Metropolis-Hastings (MH) algorithms, which is motivated by the MCMC algorithm of Bayesian additive regression tree \citep{chipman2010bart}.
+A novel part of our MCMC algorithm, however, is to devise a specially designed proposal distribution in the MH algorithm such that the proposal distribution encourages the MCMC algorithm to visit important higher-order interactions more frequently.
+For this purpose, we introduce two special tools.
+First, we employ a pretrained probability mass function $p_{\text{input}}(\cdot)$ on $[p],$ which represents the importance of each input variable.
 Further, let $p_{\text{input}}(\cdot|S)$ be the distribution $p_{\text{input}}(\cdot)$ restricted to $S \subseteq [p]$.
 See Remark at the end of this subsection for the choice of $p_{\text{input}}(\cdot)$.

+The second tool is a stepwise search.
+The stepwise search adds a new node by first copying one of existing nodes and add an edge.
+By doing so, a newly added node has one more edges than the copied node and thus corresponds to an interaction whose order is larger than the copied one by 1.
+By keeping the copied node also in the model, we can avoid dramatic loss of accuracy.

 To be more specific, let $ \theta := (K, \mathbf{S}_{K},\mathbf{b}_{\mathbf{S}_{K},K},\Gamma_{\mathbf{S}_{K},K},\mathcal{B}_{K},\eta)$ be given current parameters.
 We update these parameters by sequentially updating $K$, $(\mathbf{S}_{K},\mathbf{b}_{\mathbf{S}_{K},K},\Gamma_{\mathbf{S}_{K},K},\mathcal{B}_{K})$ and the nuisance parameter $\eta$.
 We now describe these 3 updates.